Cash Flow Forecasting: 3 Best Practices For Accurate SaaS Cash Flow Modelling

 Poor cash flow forecasting is a major reason businesses fail.
 There are a lot of challenges to come up with an accurate cash flow forecast, but it needn't be perfect to provide you with important information.
 In this post, we'll explain what cash flow forecasting is, and go over some best practices for performing your cash flow forecasting.

 Cash flow forecasting is the process of predicting what the financial situation of your company will be in the future.
-It relies on counting up all your expected income and expenses and using that to tell you how much money you can expect to have on hand at a given point in the future.
+It relies on counting up all your expected income and expenses and using that to determine your cash position and make cash flow projections.
 Cash flow forecasts help businesses manage liquidity and predict whether they'll have enough cash on hand to meet financial obligations.

 3 reasons an accurate cash flow forecast matters for your SaaS business